marialuis-mp/MMM-Controller-for-Social-Robot/README.md

 # Model Based Controller
 This repository allows to create a theory of mind model of the humans in the context of social interactions between social robots and human users.
 Furthermore, it allows integrating the model into a controller of a social robot in order to automatically control the social robot based on the model estimations, by defining objectives regarding the mental states of the human users.
+The methodology behind the construction of the theory of mind model is published in ["Dynamic Mathematical Models of Theory of Mind for Socially Assistive Robots"](https://doi.org/10.1109/ACCESS.2023.3316603).
+The methodology behind the development of the model-based controller is detailed in [URL TO PAPER, will be updated once paper is published].
+Furthermore, this repository includes a usage example of the model-based controller, which was used in the case-study of the same paper.

 ## Structure of the repository
 The repository is organized into two big parts:
 - **'lib'**: general files that can be used to create your own human-robot-interaction based on our framework. **It includes the ToM Model** code.
 - **'experimentNao'**: Human-Robot interaction between Nao robot where the humans participants can play chess with the robot.
   - The robot uses the ToM model to interact with the participant.
 This package depends on the 'lib' package.
-  - This experiment corresponds to the case-study in [URL TO PAPER, will be updated once paper is published].
+  - This experiment corresponds to the case-study in [scientific article](#scientific-article).

 Depending on which part of the project you are planning to use, find the specific READ ME file for each one the two parts inside the respective folder:
 - [README Experiment](experimentNao/README.md) of 'experimentNao'.